LuanContarin/portugol-compiler/README.md

 # portugol-compiler

-A portugol compiler made using C++
+A portugol compiler made using Python